Someone has to be in charge. Don’t they?

 If there is no authority to say what’s right in language and what’s wrong, what are we to do?

-The boss of G. and C. Merriam, owners of the Merriam-Webster dictionaries, pointed out to anyone listening five important facts about our language:
+The boss of G. and C. Merriam, owners of the Merriam-Webster dictionaries, pointed out five important facts about our language:

 1. Language changes constantly.
 It is forever transitioning, dropping off some words as obsolete, tweaking the definition of others, and inventing new words.

 2. Change is normal.
 Every language of every civilization is a movable thing; none is static.